cballou/Pinterest-Keyword-Removal-Tool/README.md

 This tool simply allows you to specify a set of keywords which will be used as a blacklist for all pin descriptions.
 It uses the DOMNodeInserted event to intercept pins as they are inserted into the DOM.

-## Currently Alpha ##
+## Usage ##

-This project is currently not tested and is more of a proof of concept.
+This project is not actively tested and was a proof of concept.

+You'll want to fork the project into your own github repository and update the `var skip` array in `pintSizeRemover.js` with your own list of keywords you'd like to skip.

 ## Usage ##